brandur/sorg/content/drafts/postgres-connections.md

 understand what's happening or they're likely to run into trouble.
-It'll usually pay to understand them earlier so that applications can be smartly architected to maximize the efficient use of this scarce resource.
+It'll usually pay to understand them earlier so that applications can be smartly architected to maximize the efficient use of a scarce resource.